 Photo by Pia Johnson for ANAM

-Since commencing the Professional Performance Program at ANAM, Lilly has performed with the Western Australian Symphony Orchestra (WASO) under the baton of Simone Young and the Queensland Symphony Orchestra (QSO) for a successful season of the Bolshoi Ballet Jewels Performances (2019) in the Queensland Performing Arts Centre (QPAC).
+Since commencing the Professional Performance Program at ANAM in 2019, Lilly has performed with the Western Australian Symphony Orchestra (WASO) under the baton of Simone Young and the Queensland Symphony Orchestra (QSO) for a successful season of the Bolshoi Ballet Jewels Performances (2019).
 As part of her professional development program, Lilly performs regularly as part of ANAM's orchestral & chamber ensembles in Melbourne.
 With these groups Lilly has performed at some renowned Melbourne venues such as the Melbourne Recital Centre (MRC), Melbourne Convention Exhibition Centre (MCEC), the Ian Potter Centre and South Melbourne Town Hall.
-Some highlights from Lilly's time in Melbourne include winning best performance of an Australian Work at ANAM for Carl Vine’s Flute Sonata (2019); being awarded 1st prize at the 2019 Victorian Flute Guild Leslie Barklamb Scholarship Competition, competing as a finalist in the 2019 Australian Flute Festival Open Flute Competition.
+Some highlights from Lilly's time in Melbourne include winning best performance of an Australian Work at ANAM for Carl Vine’s Flute Sonata (2019); being awarded 1st prize at the 2019 Victorian Flute Guild Leslie Barklamb Scholarship Competition and competing as a finalist in the 2019 Australian Flute Festival Open Flute Competition.
 Lilly has also performed several times at the Ian Potter Centre for the ANAM@NGV concert series and collaborated alongside world-class guest artists in multiple ANAM projects.